frowenz/color_channel_glitcher/README.md

 python3 color_channel_offset.py YOUR_IMAGE.png
 ```

-Note: The script expects an input image in PNG format.
-You can modify the script to support other formats if necessary.
+Note: The script expects an input image in PNG format